Marketing isn’t what it used to be.

 A Marketing Manager guides marketing operations and teams.
-Typical responsibilities include the development of marketing strategies, along with coordinating, implementing, analyzing and reporting.
-Often this person is also responsible for content creation, process redesign, general consulting and ongoing client interface.
+Typical responsibilities include the development of marketing strategies, along with coordinating, implementing, analyzing, and reporting.
+This person is often responsible for content creation, process redesign, general consulting, and ongoing client interface.

 Product Mg m t

-A Product Manager is responsible for overseeing all activities relating to researching, designing and marketing products on behalf of the client.
-Their duties include completing market research to find out more about competitor products or customer needs, overseeing a team of product professionals and department budgets and coordinating with the customer service department to identify potential product defects or customer suggestions.
+A Product Manager is responsible for overseeing all activities relating to researching, designing, and marketing products on behalf of the client.
+Their duties include completing market research to discover competitor products or customer needs, overseeing a team of product professionals and department budgets, and coordinating with the customer service department to identify potential product defects or customer suggestions.

 A Public Relations Specialist provides consulting services in all aspects of public relations.
 Core responsibilities typically include research, strategy, writing, and concepts.
 This is often a client-facing role, so exceptional people skills are essential.